aws/aws-toolkit-azure-devops/Docs/getting-started.rst

        call and entering a PIN using your phone keypad.

 Next, create an IAM user and download (or copy) its secret access key.
-To use the AWS Tools for Team Services, you must have a set of valid AWS credentials, which consist of an access key and a secret key.
+To use the AWS Tools for VSTS, you must have a set of valid AWS credentials, which consist of an access key and a secret key.
 These keys are used to sign programmatic web service requests and enable AWS to verify that the request comes from an authorized source.
 You can obtain a set of account credentials when you create your account.
-However, we recommend that you do not use these credentials with AWS Tools for Team Services.
+However, we recommend that you do not use these credentials with AWS Tools for VSTS.
 Instead, :iam-ug:`create one or more IAM users <Using_SettingUpUser>`, and use those credentials.

 .. topic:: To create an |IAM| user